onepub-dev/dcli/README.md

 ## Multi-file scripts

-As with a little projects they have a habit of getting larger than expected.
+As with all little projects they have a habit of getting larger than expected.
 At some point you are going to want to spread you script over multiple dart libraries.

 Well dshell supports this as well.

-If you have additional libraries you need to place in a subdirectory called 'lib', which shouldn't be too much of a surprise.
+If you need to create additional libraries (.dart files) create a subdirectory called 'lib', which shouldn't be too much of a surprise.

+Place the following file in:

+    ~/myproject/tryme.dart

 ```dart